ella13162/WebApp-Assignment/README.md

 Add a New Business: Send a `POST` request to `/businesses` with the business details (name, type, country, region, longitude, latitude, description) in JSON format.

 Recommend a Business: To increment recommendations for a business, send a `PUT` request to `/businesses/recommend/:id`, replacing :id with the business's ID.
-## Project Structure

-??????????????????

 ## Features

 - Look up activities in a specified region.
 - Add new experiences to the database.
-- Book an experience with the ability to specify the number of attendees.
 - Interactive map display of experiences using Leaflet and OpenStreetMap.
 - User authentication system for login and session management.
-- Capability to handle bookings only for authenticated users.
+- Capability to add recommendation only for authenticated users.

 ## Testing